 13 Essential Principles for Assessment Buyers

-Together, these 13 principles provide a comprehensive framework for conducting an effective personnel assessment program.
+Together, these 13 principles provide a comprehensive framework for conducting an effective psychometric assessment program.

 1. Use assessment tools in a purposeful manner